SGrondin/bottleneck/README.md

 // Example: QUEUED
 ```

-Returns the status of the job with the provided job id.
+Returns the status of the job with the provided job id **in the limiter**.
 Returns `null` if no job with that id exist.

 **Note:** By default, Bottleneck does not keep track of DONE jobs, to save memory.
 You can enable that feature by passing `trackDoneStatus: true` as an option when creating a limiter.